 - Large dogs with a high prey drive and little training

 - Dogs with a lot of power

-For example, 200-pound bull mastiff who has not yet been trained to walk on a leash and who pulls excessively would not benefit from this type of harness.
-The back-clip dog harness offers little control and creates a single anchor point for the dog to pull their owner behind them.
+For example, 200-pound bull mastiff who has not yet been trained to walk on a leash and who pulls excessively would not benefit more from a back-clip harness but it'd be a great choice for a small old Yorkie.